calypso-binar/jenkins-demo/doc/kubernetes.md

 This will create a user named "ubuntu" with its primary group also named "ubuntu",
 and the new user will also be able to perform sudo.

-To clean up the user you can run the following command:
+To clean up the user, you can run the following command:
 ```bash
 sudo userdel ubuntu
 sudo rm -rf /home/ubuntu